Landscape heritage

 Reitdiep

 The Middendijk was renovated in a single year after the Christmas flood of 1717.
-With the Ommelanderzeedijk being raised to delta height, the Middendijk lost its function as a water-retaining sleeper dike (a former sea dike that holds back the water).
+With the Ommelanderzeedijk being raised to delta height, the Middendijk lost its function as a water-retaining sleeper dike (a former sea dyke that holds back the water).

-Eemspolder Dike
+Eemspolder dyke

 Watercourses